GoMstIvan/myBlog/README.md

-Please open the static website by the link below: https://gomstivan.github.io
+Please open the static web page by the link below: https://gomstivan.github.io